xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 ### Skipping components

 Skip components by using the `--skip` argument.
-Valid components names can be found at [Excluding specific directories from the backup](https://docs.gitlab.com/ee/administration/backup_restore/backup_gitlab.html#excluding-specific-directories-from-the-backup).
+Valid components names can be found at [Command line arguments](../architecture/backup-restore.md#command-line-arguments).

 Each component must have its own `--skip` argument.
 For example: